 Don’t worry, though!
 You team up with a Fallen prison warden who used to capture his own people and let you murder them for amusement to stop big, bad Eramis.
 There’s also a wedge of “good” Fallen (good because they work for us and don’t seek a means to control their own fate I guess).
 Yeah…

 The optics of this have never been great.
 And as Bungie starts including more story in the actual game of Destiny 2, the details look even more xenophobic, or at the very least clumsy, as they spend more time under the microscope.

 Maybe there’s a better, more nuanced version of this tale.
 The initial thrust of Beyond Light doesn’t get the time it needs to develop into that.
 Instead you shoot the baddie and get cool wizard powers.
 Your 99 percent silent protagonist doesn’t weigh in on the topic.
 Nobody asks more questions than they need to.

 That’s the problem, of course.
 For as much as I like where Destiny is going, and for as much as Beyond Light puts more plot into the actual game, the best stuff is still hidden.
 The queerness is quarantined to a story on a website, like some Overwatch bullshit.
+The first gay Guardians in Destiny 2 — Saint-14 and Osiris — and 99.99 percent of their romance is implied in stuff that’s not even part of the campaign.
 Even when I’m more interested in the game’s tale than ever, I still have pretty major reservations about it.
 Not to mention that recycled foundation wears on me now more than ever.